vesselapi/integrations/src/platforms/wave-accounting/README.md

 # Wave Accounting

 ## Description
-Wave Accounting is a free, cloud-based accounting software designed specifically for small businesses, freelancers, and consultants.
-It offers features such as invoicing, receipt scanning, and direct bank data imports, making it easier to manage and track income and expenses.
+Wave Accounting is a software company that provides a suite of financial services and online software for small businesses.
+Their offerings include tools for invoicing, accounting, payroll, payments processing, and personal finance.

 ## Resources
 * [Docs](https://developer.waveapps.com/hc/en-us)